Cloud Vulnerability DB

 A community-led vulnerabilities database

-The vulnerability allows for file creation and truncation of files where the user has write permissions.
-This occurs under two conditions: when the 'Support per-file encoding' option is enabled in Gitk's Preferences (disabled by default), or when using the 'Show origin of this line' feature in the main window, regardless of the encoding setting.
-The vulnerability has been assigned a CVSS v3.1 score of 3.6 (Low) with a vector string of CVSS:3.1/AV:L/AC:L/PR:N/UI:R/S:C/C:N/I:L/A:N (GitHub Advisory).
+The vulnerability occurs under two conditions: when the 'Support per-file encoding' option is enabled in Gitk's Preferences (disabled by default), or when using the 'Show origin of this line' feature in the main window (regardless of encoding settings).
+The issue has been assigned a CVSS v3.1 base score of 3.6 (Low) with the vector string CVSS:3.1/AV:L/AC:L/PR:N/UI:R/S:C/C:N/I:L/A:N, indicating local attack vector, low attack complexity, no privileges required, and user interaction required (Ubuntu).

 Source: This report was generated using AI